National Extension College: 2000-2014

 Operating from its new headquarters, the NEC continued to grow throughout the 2000s.
 The new A level curriculum, introduced in 2000, was another extremely busy time for the organisation, with its editorial team producing more than 16,000 pages of materials to accommodate the change.
 At this time the college was educating more than 20,000 students each year and providing more than 150 tutor-supported home-learning courses.
 At the same time it continued to produce materials for other educational institutions, maintaining a portfolio of more than 200 learning resources for colleges, trainers and employers.

 The end of the 2000s was a time of major change for the college, the most significant aspect of which was its merger with the Learning and Skills Network in 2010.
 Both charitable organisations, the LSN and NEC had many shared objectives that suggested the two would make good partners.
 The merger was short-lived however, as the LSN went into administration in late 2011.

 It did not take long for the NEC to find a new partner with which to progress its educational work, and in December 2011 the college joined forces with the Open School Trust.

 Ros Morpeth, chief executive of the National Extension College (NEC), was named TES FE Leader of the Year for her "tenacity and inspirational leadership".

 2015-present day

 2015

 NEC's Chief Executive Ros Morpeth was appointed OBE in the Queen's Birthday Honours 2015.
 Morpeth came out of retirement in 2011, which she left in 2003 after 27 years.
-Since then, she has served as Chief Executive and trustee of the National Extension College.
+Since then, she has been Chief Executive and trustee of the National Extension College.

-2017

 Lord John Bird and Dr Ros Morpeth OBE present bursaries to former and present Big Issue vendors.